 A cold environment means that bacterial growth is slowed, but not absent from your food.
 Cooked food needs to be stored properly in a shallow container at 40 °F or below within the 2-hour window or else you risk bacteria growth.
 It’s important to remember that refrigerators, while they can keep bacteria at bay, are still areas where bacteria can grow.

-As you can imagine, bacteria is killed at high temperatures, and once the food nears a temperature of 145°F, it starts to die.
+As you can imagine, bacteria are killed at high temperatures, and once the food nears a temperature of 145°F, it starts to die.
 The USDA outlines a recommended minimum safe internal temperature for various perishable foods, and the following table comes from their Kitchen Companion: Your Safe Food Handbook.
 Foods vary by density, size, and how much handling is required to prepare them so the minimum temperatures aren’t a one-size-fits-all recommendation.

 The USDA recommends letting meat rest for at least three minutes after removing it from heat before you carve it or eat it.

 The best way to measure the temperature of the food is to use a quality thermometer that can give an accurate reading, especially when preparing meat and other dense dishes.
 You should get a reading by inserting the probe into the thickest section and reading the dial, making sure you aren’t touching a bone, or else you’ll have a false reading.